Charles Dickens: Early life

-Charles Dickens was born on 7 February 1812 at 1 Mile End Terrace (now 393 Commercial Road), Landport in Portsea Island (Portsmouth), Hampshire, the second of eight children of Elizabeth Dickens (née Barrow; 1789–1863) and John Dickens (1785–1851).
-His father was a clerk in the Navy Pay Office and was temporarily stationed in the district.
-He asked Christopher Huffam, rigger to His Majesty's Navy, gentleman, and head of an established firm, to act as godfather to Charles.
+Charles John Huffam Dickens was born on 7 February 1812 at 1 Mile End Terrace (now 393 Commercial Road), Landport in Portsea Island (Portsmouth), Hampshire, the second of eight children of Elizabeth Dickens (née Barrow; 1789–1863) and John Dickens (1785–1851).
+His father was a clerk in the Royal Navy Pay Office and was temporarily stationed in the district.
+He asked Christopher Huffam, rigger in the Royal Navy and head of an established firm, to act as godfather to Charles.
 Huffam is thought to be the inspiration for Paul Dombey, the owner of a shipping company in Dickens's novel Dombey and Son (1848).

-In January 1815, John Dickens was called back to London and the family moved to Norfolk Street, Fitzrovia.
-When Charles was four, they relocated to Sheerness and thence to Chatham, Kent, where he spent his formative years until the age of 11.
+In January 1815 John Dickens was called back to London, and the family moved to Norfolk Street, Fitzrovia.
+When Charles was four they relocated to Sheerness and thence to Chatham, Kent, where he spent his formative years until the age of 11.
 His early life seems to have been idyllic, though he thought himself a "very small and not-over-particularly-taken-care-of boy".

 Charles spent time outdoors, but also read voraciously, including the picaresque novels of Tobias Smollett and Henry Fielding, as well as Robinson Crusoe and Gil Blas.
-He read and reread The Arabian Nights and the Collected Farces of Elizabeth Inchbald.
-At age 7 he first saw Joseph Grimaldi—the father of modern clowning—perform at the Star Theatre, Rochester.
+He read and re-read The Arabian Nights and the Collected Farces of Elizabeth Inchbald.
+Aged seven, he first saw Joseph Grimaldi—the father of modern clowning—perform at the Star Theatre in Rochester, Kent.
 He later imitated Grimaldi's clowning on several occasions, and would also edit the Memoirs of Joseph Grimaldi.
 He retained poignant memories of childhood, helped by an excellent memory of people and events, which he used in his writing.
 His father's brief work as a clerk in the Navy Pay Office afforded him a few years of private education, first at a dame school and then at a school run by William Giles, a dissenter, in Chatham.

 This period came to an end in June 1822, when John Dickens was recalled to Navy Pay Office headquarters at Somerset House and the family (except for Charles, who stayed behind to finish his final term at school) moved to Camden Town in London.
 The family had left Kent amidst rapidly mounting debts and, living beyond his means, John Dickens was forced by his creditors into the Marshalsea debtors' prison in Southwark, London in 1824.
 His wife and youngest children joined him there, as was the practice at the time.
 Charles, then 12 years old, boarded with Elizabeth Roylance, a family friend, at 112 College Place, Camden Town.
 Mrs Roylance was "a reduced impoverished old lady, long known to our family", whom Dickens later immortalised, "with a few alterations and embellishments", as "Mrs Pipchin" in Dombey and Son.
 Later, he lived in a back-attic in the house of an agent for the Insolvent Court, Archibald Russell, "a fat, good-natured, kind old gentleman ... with a quiet old wife" and lame son, in Lant Street in Southwark.
 They provided the inspiration for the Garlands in The Old Curiosity Shop.